 How it Works

-Their mobile carbon capture system reduces emissions from semi-trucks by at least 80% with limited impacts on payload, range, or trip time.
-With bio- or synthetic fuels, trucks could even run carbon-negative While other technologies may hold the promise of decarbonizing, they are far off and expensive.
+Their mobile carbon capture system reduces emissions from semi trucks by at least 80% with limited impacts on payload, range, or trip time.
+Using biofuel or synthetic fuels, trucks could even run carbon-negative.
+Other technologies may hold the promise of decarbonizing semi trucks, but they are far off and expensive.
 Remora offers customers a low-capex approach to decarbonize entire fleets today.

 reduced per truck

 Paul has conducted award-winning experimental research that uncovered new solutions to collective action problems like polarization and the climate crisis.

 Christina invented Remora’s technology during her PhD at the University of Michigan, becoming one of the world’s leading experts on mobile carbon capture.

 ERIC HARDING CHIEF ENGINEER & CO-FOUNDER

 Eric earned his master’s degree in mechanical engineering from the University of Michigan, and has built hydrogen and battery electric semi trucks for some of the largest automotive companies in the world.